swiss-seismological-service/scdetect/README.md

 - `"templateWaveformId"`: A string defining an alternative waveform stream identifier referring to the stream used for the template waveform creation.
-If not defined, the template waveform is created from the stream specified by the `"waveformId"` configuration parameter.
+If not defined, the template waveform is used as defined by the `"waveformId"` configuration parameter.
 While for the phase code lookup the *sensor location* is used (i.e. the `CHA` component of the waveform stream identifier is neglected) for template waveform creation all waveform stream identifier components are taken into account.

+> **NOTE**: When specifying a `"templateWaveformId"` different from
+> `"waveformId"`, `scdetect` will not correct potentially differing sensor
+> responses.

 - `"templatePhase"`: Required.
 A string defining the template phase code used for the template waveform creation.
 It is the phase code which defines the